The Cartels and Leniency Review: Italy

-The TAR (Regional Administrative Tribunal) Lazio in Rome has exclusive jurisdiction over appeals on decisions of the IAA.
+The Lazio Regional Administrative Tribunal (TAR Lazio) in Rome has exclusive jurisdiction over appeals on decisions of the IAA.
 The applicant lodges its appeal before the TAR Lazio within 60 days of the notification of the challenged decision.
-Decisions subject to such judicial review include decisions dismissing a complaint and decisions closing the case without the finding of an infringement, for example, by accepting commitments from the investigated parties.
-By contrast, as a general rule, procedural decisions of the IAA must be challenged as part of the appeal concerning the IAA's final decision.
+Decisions subject to such judicial review include decisions dismissing a complaint and decisions closing the case without the finding of an infringement; for example, by accepting commitments from the investigated parties.
+In contrast, as a general rule, procedural decisions of the IAA must be challenged as part of the appeal concerning the IAA's final decision.

-Judgments of the TAR Lazio may be further appealed before the Italian Supreme Administrative court within 30 days of notification of the judgment or three months from its publication.
+Judgments of the TAR Lazio may be further appealed before the Supreme Administrative Court within 30 days of notification of the judgment or three months from its publication.

 Cooperation with other jurisdictions